• Menu

 If you prefer to spin cast, then you can also enjoy fishing this beat, again we provide premium Daiwa Whisker Salmon rods and Penn reels, with a variety of the most successful River Tay fishing lures.

-Kinross Trout Fishery Near Gleneagles (30 mins)
+Kinross Trout Fishery (30 mins from the hotel))

 Kinross Trout fishery is ideal for beginners or experts.
 We have used this trout fishery for many Corporate Fishing events and Team Building days.
 You can catch Golden Trout, Blue Trout, Wild Loch Leven brown trout and rainbow trout here.